emma-030/Phase4Project_TimeSeries/README.md

 2. Determine & recommend the top 5 Zip codes for potential investment based on projected return on investment (ROI)
 ## 4.0 Findings from data analysis
 ### 4.1 Exploring cities & zipcodes in Harris County
-From data analysis we observed that Harris county has more than 100 zipcodes.
+From analysis we observed that Harris county has more than 100 zipcodes.
 We need to recommend the top five only.
-The image below shows the distribution of zipcodes with Harris County cities; with house prices within clients planned budget.
+The image below shows the distribution of 24 zipcodes within Harris County cities; whose house prices within clients planned budget.
 ![Cities_Zipcodes_Budget](Cities_Zipcodes_Budget.png)

 ### 4.2 Historical prices & ROI in Harris County